godot-rust/book/src/toolchain/godot-version.md

 ### Why support multiple versions?

-The choice you have in the context of gdext is the **API version**.
+The choice you have in the context of godot-rust is the **API version**.
 If you just make a game on your own, the defaults are typically good enough.

 Explicitly selecting an API version can be helpful in the following scenarios: